Wondering what the different sexual orientations are? You’re not broken, and you’re definitely not alone.

 Sexuality is a journey, not a destination.

-- You’re allowed to question who you are and what feels true.
+- You can question who you are and what feels true that curiosity drives self-understanding.